 - 100% of the tax shown on your prior tax year’s federal return (please note that this only applies if your prior year’s return covered 12 months (a full calendar year) – otherwise refer to 90% rule above only).

-How Do I Calculate the Correct Amount for Federal Quarterly Payments?
+How Do I Calculate the Estimated Tax Burden for Federal Quarterly Payments with the IRS Estimated Tax Penalty Tax Calculator?

-According to the IRS, your estimated tax will be based on your expected adjusted gross income, taxable income, taxes, deductions, and credits for the current calendar tax year.
-Form 1040-ES includes an estimated tax worksheet to help you calculate your federal estimated tax payments.
+According to the IRS, your estimated tax burden will be based on your expected adjusted gross income, taxable income, taxes, deductions, and other credits for the current calendar tax year.
+Form 1040-ES includes an IRS estimated tax penalty calculator to help you more easily calculate your federal estimated tax payments, so that you are better able to make your payments in advance.

-The IRS provides filing dates when your quarterly estimated tax payments are due.
-2018 calendar tax year payments are due as follows:
+The IRS provides filing dates when your quarterly estimated federal taxes owed are due.
+2020 calendar tax year payments are due as follows:

 |Payment Period||Due Date|

-The IRS maintains a list of accepted methods for making 2020 quarterly estimated tax payments which include:
+The IRS maintains a list of accepted methods for making 2020 quarterly estimated tax payments for the 1040-ES, which include:

 - Crediting an overpayment on your 2019 tax return to your 2020 estimated tax